-Sometimes more than two donors and two recipients will be involved in a swap.
+- Sometimes more than two donors and two recipients will be involved in a swap.
 This is called 'pooled donation'.
 Each recipient gains from a transplant that they would not otherwise have had.
-The donors might not have given their kidney to the person they know, but that person will have received a kidney from one of the other pooled donors.

-With pooled and paired donation, all the donor and recipient operations are planned to happen on the same day so the organs can be exchanged at the same time.

-Complete confidentiality is preserved, so none of the recipients will know whose kidney they have, and none of the donors know who has received their healthy kidney.

-All transplant centres use national guidelines to work up potential donors so please do not be concerned regarding the quality of the donor kidney.

-More than one donor can enter the pool for a recipient at any one time.

-The length of time it takes to find a match depends on the number of donor and recipient pairs on the national register.
+The donors might not have given their kidney to the person they know, but that person will have received a kidney from one of the other pooled donors. - With pooled and paired donation, all the donor and recipient operations are planned to happen on the same day so the organs can be exchanged at the same time. - Complete confidentiality is preserved, so none of the recipients will know whose kidney they have, and none of the donors know who has received their healthy kidney. - All transplant centres use national guidelines to workup potential donors, so please do not be concerned regarding the quality of the donor kidney. - More than one donor can enter the pool for a recipient at any one time. - The length of time it takes to find a match depends on the number of donor and recipient pairs on the national register.
 It is important to understand that it is not possible to say how long you will wait before a suitable match is found.

-If you require further information please speak with the renal transplant co-ordinators.
-Contact details are on the back of this leaflet.
+If you require further information about the paired or pooled programme, please speak with the renal transplant co-ordinators.

-What if I have any questions?

-If you have any questions or concerns, please speak to the renal transplant co-ordinators.